Princess-org/Princess-org.github.io/source/expressions.rst

 Constructors and Destructors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Do note that there are two extra magic methods in Princess to
+There are two extra magic methods in Princess to
 support RAII and valid copying.
-Do note that both of these functions
+Both of these functions
 must be marked ``export``

 The first is the copy constructor.
 This gets called whenver a value is copied.
 It receives a pointer to the new object as the first argument and a pointer to your object
 as the second argument.
-Do note that if a copy constructor is defined,
+If a copy constructor is defined,
 the object's data is not getting cloned, you have to do that yourself!

 The second special function is the destructor.
 It gets called whenver your object